PowerPanel/supportpages/template/template.md

 # Support article title (use a short but clear title for this article)
 Short description about this support article.
 Give a few details what the reader can expect in this article and what the purpose of the goal is.
+Make sure you use this title also in the value of 'displayname' in sitemap.json file.

 ### 1. Start your journey